patrickalexchan/patrickalexchan/README.md

 <b>Hello There</b><img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px"></h2>
 </p>

-I'm from Indonesia and currently live in Malaysia as an Engineer Manager in AirAsia.
+I'm from Indonesia and currently live in Malaysia as an Engineering Manager in AirAsia.

 ### About me
 - An Agile Practicioner